Spotlight Comics: Company history

 After beginning his career in collectible magazines such as the Comics Collector and Toy Values Monthly, Richard "Rich" Maurizio and his then-significant other Kelley Jarvis wrote, drew, and published two issues of a comic entitled Samurai Squirrel: Master of the Sword, under the publisher name Spotlight Comics starting in 1983.
 They also produced a comic containing reprints of the daily Stern Wheeler comic strip from The Hartford Times, illustrated by Jim Aparo, and another comic, L. T. Caper, Agent for H.E.R.O. (the Higher Espionage Reinforcement Organization), written and drawn by Maurizio.

 Spotlight expanded into licensed character comics and acquired the rights to Mighty Mouse, Underdog, and other properties.
 The company ran into financial problems in 1988 and ceased operations in 1989.
 In the end, they only produced a total of 11 individual issues of their various titles.

-Notable writers and artists who contributed to the Spotlight titles included Curt Swan, Joe Gill, Win Mortimer, Frank Mclaughlin, Tom Moore, Gary Fields, Bill White, Ray Dirgo, Doug Cushman, Nate Butler, Jim Engel, John A. Wilcox, Mark Marcus, Milton Knight, Paul Chadwick, and Mike Tiefenbacher.
+Notable writers and artists who contributed to the Spotlight titles included Curt Swan, Joe Gill, Win Mortimer, Frank Mclaughlin, Tom Moore, Gary Fields, Bill White, Ray Dirgo, Doug Cushman, Nate Butler, Jim Engel, John A. Wilcox, Mark Scott Marcus, Milton Knight, Paul Chadwick, and Mike Tiefenbacher.

 The Spotlight Comics titles were all edited by Jim Main.